Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Bills stats and trends

-- The Bills have been underdogs by 2.5 points or more two times this season and covered the spread once.
+- The Bills have been underdogs by 2.5 points or more two times this year and covered the spread once.

-- Buffalo has hit the over in 47.1% of its opportunities this season (eight times in 17 games with a set point total).
+- Buffalo's games this season have gone over the total in eight out of 17 opportunities (47.1%).

-- Buffalo is 6-3 against the spread and 6-3 overall when the team amasses more than 368.9 yards.
+- In games that Buffalo piles up more than 368.9 yards, the team is 6-3 against the spread and 6-3 overall.

-- This year the Bills have 22 turnovers, seven fewer than the Chiefs have takeaways (29).
+- The Bills have turned the ball over 22 times, seven fewer times than the Chiefs have forced turnovers (29).

 Home and road insights

-- In five of 10 games at home this year, Kansas City has hit the over.
+- This year, in 10 home games, Kansas City has gone over the total five times.

-- This year away from home, Buffalo is 5-3 against the spread and 5-3 overall.
+- In away games, Buffalo is 5-3 against the spread, and 5-3 overall.

-- This year, as 2.5-point underdogs or more away from home, the Bills are 3-2 ATS.
+- The Bills are 3-2 ATS as 2.5-point underdogs or more away from home.

-- This year, in five of eight road games Buffalo has hit the over.
+- This season, in five of eight away games Buffalo has gone over the total.

 Powered by Data Skrive.